Owerri was founded about the 14th century by Ekwem Oha. His mother’s name was Arugo.

 The British found them very clean people.
 Recall the presence of Nwaorie and Otamiri rivers flanking Owerri on the West and South respectively.
 Owerri people were caring, friendly and accommodating hence the choice of Owerri by the British Colonial Government as first, Divisional Headquarters later Provincial Headquarters and today a state capital of Municipal status.
 It is sad to note what the so-called modern technology of culverting had done to both Nwaorie and Otamiri rivers at the creation of Imo state in 1976 when Owerri became the state capital.
 The fine bridges that flew across the rivers that once flowed with beauty

-THE FESTIVAL OR FEAST OF OWERRI INDGENES – ORU OWERE
+THE FESTIVAL OR FEAST OF OWERRI INDIGENES – ORU OWERE

 OTAMIRI RIVER SIGHTED: